 The land was originally the territory of the Huron-Wendat and Petun First Nations, then the Seneca and lastly, the Mississaugas of the Credit First Nation.
-Later, the area was part of 25 acres of land that was owned by the Denison family.
-In the 1880’s, the Denison’s constructed a private horse-riding track and driving park.
+Later, the area was part of 25 acres of land that the Denison family-owned.
+In the 1880s, the Denison’s constructed a private horse-riding track and driving park.

 Dufferin Park Racetrack

 In 1907, Abraham Orpen purchased the land and developed it into a public racetrack for thoroughbred and harness horse races.
 It was an irregular egg shape and was only a ½ mile long.
 The popular attraction was often called “Little Saratoga” and was considered a track for ordinary people.
 While it did have a small reserved section, it did not have a clubhouse.
 Under the Grandstand, patrons could get a meal at the “Goodwill Restaurant.”